Creating a More Just and Sustainable Food System in New York City

 Building Healthy Communities

-Under this grant, the Food Law Initiative (a partnership between the Elisabeth Haub School of Law at Pace University and the Natural Resources Defense Council) connects New York City organizations to its Food and Beverage Law Clinic.
+Under this grant, the Food Law Initiative (a partnership between the Elisabeth Haub School of Law at Pace University and the Natural Resources Defense Council) connected New York City organizations to its Food and Beverage Law Clinic.
 Established in 2017, this first-of-its-kind clinic provides pro-bono legal services to farmers, food entrepreneurs, food justice organizations, and other key stakeholders.
-The clinic will work with organizations to create farm and food enterprise ownership opportunities and expand access to nutritious foods in disadvantaged New York City communities, particularly East Harlem, the Lower East Side, and Brownsville.
-Clients will be offered technical assistance tailored to their needs, including help with forming a business entity, drafting of legal documents, complying with regulatory laws, and securing access to land or capital.
-By strengthening these organizations’ ability to navigate complicated legal-agricultural issues, this initiative will help create a more just, sustainable food system in New York City.
+The clinic worked with organizations to create farm and food enterprise ownership opportunities and expanded access to nutritious foods in disadvantaged New York City communities, particularly East Harlem, the Lower East Side, and Brownsville.
+Clients were offered technical assistance tailored to their needs, including help with forming a business entity, drafting of legal documents, complying with regulatory laws, and securing access to land or capital.
+By strengthening these organizations’ ability to navigate complicated legal-agricultural issues, this initiative helped create a more just, sustainable food system in New York City.